The protective roles of Eugenol on type 1 diabetes mellitus through NRF2 mediated oxidative stress pathway

 Abstract

-Type 1 diabetes mellitus (T1DM), known as insulin-dependent diabetes mellitus, is characterized by persistent hyperglycemia caused by damage to the pancreatic β cells and an absolute insulin deficiency, which will affect multiple organs and has a poor prognosis.
-Oxidative stress and apoptosis play a major role in the progression of T1DM.
-Eugenol (EUG) is a natural compound with anti-inflammatory, anti-oxidant, and anti-apoptosis activities.
+Type 1 diabetes mellitus (T1DM), known as insulin-dependent diabetes mellitus, is characterized by persistent hyperglycemia resulting from damage to the pancreatic β cells and an absolute deficiency of insulin, leading to multi-organ involvement and a poor prognosis.
+The progression of T1DM is significantly influenced by oxidative stress and apoptosis.
+The natural compound eugenol (EUG) possesses anti-inflammatory, anti-oxidant, and anti-apoptotic properties.
 However, the potential effects of EUG on T1DM had not been investigated.
-In this study, we established the streptozotocin (STZ)-induced T1DM mouse modelin vivoand STZ-induced pancreatic β cell MIN6 cell modelin vitroto explore the protective effects of EUG on T1DM, and tried to illuminate the potential mechanism.
-Our results showed that EUG intervention could activate the expression of nuclear factor E2-related factor 2 (NRF2), increase the expressions of downstream proteins NQO-1 and HO-1 regulated by NRF2, alleviate pancreatic β cell damage in T1DM, elevate insulin secretion, and reduce the expression levels of apoptosis and oxidative stress related markers.
-Furthermore, these effects of EUG could be significantly reversed by ML385, an inhibitor of NRF2.
-The present study suggested that EUG exerted protective effects on pancreatic β cells in T1DM by mitigating apoptosis and oxidative stress through activating the NRF2 signaling pathway.
+In this study, we established the streptozotocin (STZ)-induced T1DM mouse modelin vivoand STZ-induced pancreatic β cell MIN6 cell modelin vitroto investigate the protective effects of EUG on T1DM, and tried to elucidate its potential mechanism.
+Our findings demonstrated that the intervention of EUG could effectively induce the activation of nuclear factor E2-related factor 2 (NRF2), leading to an up-regulation in the expressions of downstream proteins NQO-1 and HO-1, which are regulated by NRF2.
+Moreover, this intervention exhibited a significant amelioration in pancreatic β cell damage associated with T1DM, accompanied by an elevation in insulin secretion and a reduction in the expression levels of apoptosis and oxidative stress related markers.
+Furthermore, ML385, an NRF2 inhibitor, reversed these effects of EUG.
+The present study suggested that EUG exerted protective effects on pancreatic β cells in T1DM by attenuating apoptosis and oxidative stress through the activation of the NRF2 signaling pathway.
 Consequently, EUG holds great promise as a potential therapeutic candidate for T1DM.

 Related articles